-Why use Node.js for HTML-to-PDF conversion?
+Why use Node.js for PDF generation?

 Step 1 — Installing dependencies